-epic, penned by Alexander Pope.
-The title isn't what you think it means: 'Rape' here refers to the older word
+The definitive Mock-Heroic epic, penned by Alexander Pope.
+The title isn't what you think it means: "Rape" here refers to the word's older meaning as "kidnap", and "lock" refers to a lock of a woman's hair, here taken unwillingly.
+So get your snickers out of the way now.

 - An Aesop: Clarissa's speech on the importance of good humor.